waveform80/pisense/docs/quickstart.rst

     You'll probably see several strange sequences appear on the terminal when playing with this (like ``^[[A``, ``^[[B``, etc).
 These are the raw control codes for the cursor keys and can be ignored.
-Press :kbd:`Control-c` when you want to terminate the loop.
+Press :kbd:`Ctrl-c` when you want to terminate the loop.

 Environmental Sensors